-This course examines the images of gender and sexuality that permeate our society and that contribute to the definition and delimitation of identity and autonomy.
-Special attention is given to examining social hierarchies that underlie and are modified by the discourse surrounding and representations of male and female behavioral expectations.
-Any and all cultural products will be our objects of inquiry and analysis, from film and advertising to autobiography and other self-portraits.
-Our goal is to arrive at a coherent under- standing of the relationship of images to social power, equality and inequality.
+This course examines the images of gender and sexuality that permeate our society and contribute to the definition and delimitation of identity and autonomy.
+Special attention is given to examining social hierarchies that underlie and are modified by the discourse involving male and female behavioral expectations.
+Any and all cultural products will be our objects of inquiry and analysis, from film and advertising to autobiographies and other self-portraits.
+Our goal is to arrive at a coherent understanding of the relationship of images to social power, equality and inequality.
 (4-0)